ace4o4/earth-lens/README.md

 # Step 2: Navigate to the project directory.sss
 cd <YOUR_PROJECT

-# Step 3: Install the necessary dependencies.
+# Step 3: Install the nec    essary dependencies.
 npm i

 # Step 4: Start the development server with auto-reloading and an instant preview.